man-group/ArcticDB/docs/mkdocs/docs/technical/contributing.md

 mamba and conda-forge Quickstart
 ================================

+This quickstart uses build dependencies from [conda-forge](https://conda-forge.org/).
+It is a pre-requisite for releasing ArcticDB on conda-forge.

 **⚠️ At the time of writing, installing ArcticDB with this setup under Windows is not possible since [no distribution of folly for Windows is not available on conda-forge](https://anaconda.org/conda-forge/folly).**